Background and Site Context

 … in Bowness

-As part of the planning process, ONE Properties completed empirical research which included an inventory of existing retail commercial space and analysis of existing customer patterns, and forecasted market growth in the area.
-Learnings from this study will help guide development of the site.
-The results show that:
+In the early stages of the planning process, ONE Properties completed empirical research which included an inventory of existing retail commercial space, analysis of existing customer patterns, and forecasted market growth in the area.
+Learnings from this study helped guide development of the site.
+The results showed that: